wardencam360/wardencam_manual/signingoogle.rst

 Signing in
 ==============

-We Use Google Sign in Credentials to link your cameras and viewers over the internet.
+Google Sign in Credentials are used to link your cameras and viewers over the internet.
 We value your privacy; Google sign in is a trusted, safe, and secure way for you to keep your live streaming camera and recorded camera videos private.

 To sign in WardenCam, you can create a new account for surveillance use or sign in with an existing google account.